Remote magnon-phonon entanglement in the waveguide-magnomechanics: Introduction

-The waveguide-magnon system~\cite{giantspin,Anomagnon,SingleMode,Unidirectional} can induce long-distance magnon-magnon coupling, but it is generally ineffective for generating magnonic entanglement without external squeezing fields.
-To address this limitation and enable entanglement across different frequency modes, we combine the waveguide-magnon systems~\cite{Unidirectional} with magnomechanical systems~\cite{magnoncavity}, forming a new hybrid waveguide-magnomechanical architecture.
+The waveguide magnon system~\cite{Anomagnon,giantspin,SingleMode,Unidirectional} can induce long-distance magnon-magnon coupling, but it is generally ineffective for generating magnonic entanglement without external squeezing fields.
+To address this limitation and enable entanglement across different frequency modes, we combine the waveguide magnon systems~\cite{Unidirectional} with magnomechanical systems~\cite{magnoncavity}, forming a new hybrid waveguide magnomechanical architecture.
 In this work, we analytically and numerically investigate the generation of entanglement between distant subsystems.
 By applying tailored driving fields and tuning the magnomechanical interactions, we realize several types of remote magnon-phonon entanglement, including two-mode magnon-phonon entanglement, genuine multimode entanglement between a single phonon and multiple magnon modes, multimode entanglement between a single magnon and multiple phonon modes, as well as genuine four-mode entanglement in a two-magnon-two-phonon system.
-Our results reveal that waveguide-mediated magnon-magnon interactions play a crucial role in generating the entanglement, with dissipative coupling outperforming coherent coupling for a fixed interaction strength.
+Our results reveal that waveguide-mediated magnon-magnon interactions play a crucial role in generating the entanglement, with dissipative coupling outperforming coherent coupling for a given interaction strength.

 The paper is organized as follows.
-In Sec.~\ref{Secmodel}, we introduce the waveguide-magnomechanical system and present the corresponding Hamiltonian.
+In Sec.~\ref{Secmodel}, we introduce thewaveguide magnomechanical system and present the corresponding Hamiltonian.
 The system dynamics and the criteria to quantify entanglement are provided in Sec.~\ref{secentcriterion}.
-Section~\ref{secresult} presents the results on remote two-mode entanglement generation between magnon and phonon, multimode entanglement between a single magnon and multiple phonons, as well as between a single phonon and multiple magnons, and genuine four-mode entanglement in dual magnon-phonon systems.
+Section~\ref{secresult} presents the results on the generation of remote two-mode magnon-phonon entanglement, multimode entanglement involving a single magnon and multiple phonons or a single phonon and multiple magnons, as well as genuine four-mode entanglement in dual magnon-phonon systems.
 Finally, discussions and conclusions are provided in Sec.~\ref{Secconclu}.